CS3398-Titan-HelloWorld/RoombaAttack/README.md

 — There is a health bar and score counter included after this sprint.

 What is impeding us from doing better?
 — Godot does not have much documentation available.
-This made much of the tasks we hoped to complete harder to fo because we did not have an easy access to information.
+This made much of the tasks we hoped to complete harder to do because we did not have easy access to information.

 What can we do to mprove?
 — We could improve on the roomba’s movement seeing as it is sporadic.